George Clooney Tending Bar, Serena Williams Playing Beer Pong! Inside Harry and Meghan's Reception

 Meghan Markle and Prince Harry celebrated their marriage with the help of a few famous friends.

-Following their picturesque wedding ceremony at the Windsor Chapel on Saturday, the newlyweds headed to the historic Frogmore House for their reception, where VIP guests including George Clooney and Serena Williams helped get the party started.
+Following their picturesque wedding ceremony at Windsor Castle’s St. George’s Chapel on Saturday, the newlyweds headed to the historic Frogmore House for their reception, where VIP guests including George Clooney and Serena Williams helped get the party started.

 “It was a huge dance party, everyone was letting loose and had a blast,” a source tells PEOPLE of the night.
 “Just a fun night and not stuffy at all.”